INFO-201-SUM-20/final-project-group-5/README.md

 This project aims to answer some of these following questions:

-- What is the prevalence of COVID-19 in contrast to asthma or smoking rates?
+- What is the prevalence of COVID-19 in contrast to chronic respiratory disease (Asthma,Chronic Bronchitis,etc)

-- Do populations with higher tobacco use have higher death rates?
+- Do populations with higher tobacco usage have higher death rates?

-- What gender is most affected by COVID-19?
+- What ethnicity is most affected by COVID-19?

 ## Finding Data